ajsteinmetz/ajsteinmetz.github.io/_notes/far-field-dipole.md

 \mathbf r=(x,y,z),\qquad r=\sqrt{x^2+y^2+z^2}.
 $$

+We are interested in the **far-field regime**,

+$$
+r\gg s,
+$$

-We are interested in the **far-field regime**, meaning $$r\gg s$$.
-That assumption means the observer is much farther away than the separation of the charges, so the two-charge system begins to look like an idealized point dipole.
+meaning the observation distance is much larger than the charge separation.
+In that limit, the pair of charges begins to look like a single “effective object” (an ideal dipole) rather than two individually resolved charges.

-### Coulomb field of a point charge
+### Coulomb field of one point charge

 For a point charge $$q$$ located at $$\mathbf r_0$$, the electric field at $$\mathbf r$$ is